Newtown, New South Wales: 19th century

 Newtown was established as a residential and farming area in the early 19th century.
+Nicholas Devine, the first principal superintendent of convicts called his property Burren Farm, after a region of County Clare in his native Ireland.
+Burren Farm would later become parts of Newtown and Macdonaldtown (now Erskineville).

-The area took its name from a grocery store opened there by John and Margaret Webster in 1832, at a site close to where the Newtown railway station stands today.
+Some histories say that the Newtown area took its name from a grocery store opened there by John and Margaret Webster in 1832, at a site close to where the Newtown railway station stands today.
 They placed a sign atop their store that read "New Town Stores".
 Captain Sylvester John Browne, father of Thomas Alexander Browne ("Rolf Boldrewood"), built "Newtown House" in the area around the same time, which has also been cited as the source of the name.
 The name New Town was adopted, at first unofficially, with the space disappearing to form the name Newtown.
+This account of the origins of the suburb's name has been disputed by other historians, given evidence that the names "Newtown" and "New Town" were in use some years before Webster opened his store.

 The part of Newtown lying south of King Street was a portion of the two estates granted by Governor Arthur Phillip to the Superintendent of Convicts, Nicholas Devine, in 1794 and 1799.
-Erskineville and much of Macdonaldtown/Golden Grove were also once part of Devine's grant.
+Parts of Macdonaldtown (now Erskineville) and Golden Grove were also once part of Devine's grant.
 In 1827, when Devine was aged about 90, this land was acquired from him by a convict, Bernard Rochford, who sold it to many of Sydney's wealthiest and most influential inhabitants, including the mayor.
 Devine's heir, John Devine, a coachbuilder of Birmingham, challenged the will, which was blatantly fraudulent.
 The "Newtown Ejectment Case" was eventually settled out of court by the payment to Devine of an unknown sum of money said to have been "considerable".
 The land was further divided into housing that is now evidenced by the rows of terrace houses and commercial and industrial premises.